wxtim/workflows/README.md

 | [Cylc 8] Demo Cylc adding `lib/python` to pythonpath                             | 8.x          |              |
 | Suite daily cycling triggered by clock.                                          | 7.x          |              |
 | Remove Cylc Lib from Path                                                        | 7.8.7        |              |

+# Licence

+I've licensed this repo under the MIT licence designed to be rather permissive.

+If you have comments, thoughts, suggestions &c &c please contact me, or make a PR!